 |TV series||Season 3|

 Anguy, called the Anguy the Archer or simply Archer, is a commoner from the Dornish Marches who is skilled with the bow.
 In the television adaptation Game of Thrones he is portrayed by Philip McGinley.

 A Game of Thrones

-During the Hand's tourney at King's Landing in celebration of Lord Eddard Stark's ascension to Hand of the King, Anguy wins the archery competition, outshooting Ser Balon Swann and Jalabhar Xho at a hundred paces and earning himself a sum of ten thousand golden dragons.
+During the Hand's tourney at King's Landing in celebration of Lord Eddard Stark's ascension as Hand of the King, Anguy wins the archery competition, outshooting Ser Balon Swann and Jalabhar Xho at a hundred paces and earning himself a sum of ten thousand golden dragons.
 He refuses an offer from Eddard to join the Hand's guard.
 Afterwards he squanders his fortune on Jayde, Alayaya and Dancy (expensive whores from Chataya's brothel), roast swan, Arbor wine, and other lavish excesses.
-As he is from the Dornish Marches, it is likely that he rides with Lord Beric Dondarrion when Eddard dispatches the Lightning Lord to stop Gregor Clegane.
+As he is from the Dornish Marches, it is likely that he rides with Lord Beric Dondarrion when Eddard dispatches the Lightning Lord to bring Ser Gregor Clegane to justice.